Please ensure Javascript is enabled for purposes of website accessibility

 Types of Dental Implants

-There are three main types of dental implants: endosteal, subperiosteal, and zygomatic.
-Endosteal implants are the most common type of dental implant.
-They are placed directly into your jawbone and act as a replacement for your natural tooth root.
-Subperiosteal implants are placed under the gum but on or above the jawbone.
-Finally, zygomatic implants are placed in your cheekbone.
+There are three types of dental implants: endosteal, subperiosteal, and zygomatic.
+Endosteal implants are the most popular form of dental implant.
+They are inserted directly into your jawbone and serve as a substitute for the natural tooth root.
+Subperiosteal implants are inserted beneath the gums but on or above the jawbone.
+Finally, zygomatic implants are inserted into your cheekbone.

-Each type of dental implant has its benefits and drawbacks, so it’s important to consult your dentist to decide which type is right for you.
-Endosteal implants are the strongest and most stable type of dental implant, but they require a healthy jawbone to support them.
-Subperiosteal implants can be a good option for people with a thin jawbone or who cannot have endosteal implants for other reasons.
-Zygomatic implants are the least commonly used type of dental implant, but they can be an option for people who do not have enough bone in their jaw to support endosteal or subperiosteal implants.
+Each type of dental implant has advantages and disadvantages, so you should see your dentist to determine which type is best for you.
+Endosteal implants are the most durable and stable form of dental implant, but they require a healthy jawbone to support them.
+Subperiosteal implants may be a viable alternative for those who have a thin jawbone or are unable to have endosteal implants for other reasons.
+Zygomatic implants are the least frequent form of dental implant, however they can be useful for those who do not have enough bone in their jaw to support endosteal or subperiosteal implants.

 What to Expect During the Procedure

 The dental implant procedure is usually performed in two stages.
 First, the implants are placed in your jawbone.
-Depending on your case, this can be done in one visit or may require two visits.
+Depending on your case, this can be done in one visit to local dentist or may require two visits to nearby dentistry.
 Next, the abutments (posts) are placed on the implants, and the artificial tooth (crown) is attached to the abutment.

-The entire process usually takes several months to complete.
-During this time, you will need to see your dentist or oral surgeon for check ups regularly and to have the artificial teeth fitted.
+The full procedure often takes many months to finish.
+During this period, you will need to see your dentist or oral surgeon for frequent check-ups and to have the fake teeth fitted.

-Recovery from dental implant surgery is typically quick and easy.
-Most people experience only minor discomfort and swelling after the procedure, which can be controlled with over-the-counter pain medication.
-You should be able to return to your normal activities within a few days.
+Recovery following dental implant surgery is usually swift and uncomplicated.
+Most patients suffer relatively minimal discomfort and edema following the surgery, which may be managed with over-the-counter pain relievers.
+You should be able to resume your usual activities within a few days.

 Recovery Process and Tips for Post-Surgery Care

-Dental implants are a popular dental procedure that can help improve your teeth’ appearance and function.
-The recovery process following dental implant surgery is typically short and easy, but you can do a few things to help ensure a smooth recovery.
+Dental implants are a common dental surgery that may enhance both the appearance and function of your teeth.
+The recovery period after dental implant surgery is usually brief and simple, but you may do a few things to assist ensure a smooth recovery.

 Here are some tips for post-surgery care: